MetaMask/snaps/docs/internals/platform/execution-service.md

     deactivate Service
 ```

-After this initial boot-up, the snap is now ready to service requests, also via
+After this initial boot-up, the Snap is now ready to service requests, also via
 JSON-RPC.

 ```mermaid